ericanderson2/physics-engine/README.md

 * Implement more realistic rotation
 * Fix issue with fast moving shapes phasing through each other
 * Allow for custom polygon creation through the interface
+* Make physics frame-independent to allow for use on lower-end machines

 ## MIT License
 Copyright © 2021 Eric Anderson